elon-mouse/Typing.com-AutoTyper/README.md

 Another thing to note is that for some reason it thinks tab is just 5 spaces (I might fix it)

+On the first run you might have to signin to typing.com

 ## Trobleshooting

 ### Windows 💻🪟